| Demo |

 small funnel long tube PP ball |

 attach tube to narrow end of funnel.
-Hold

-funnel upside down.
-Hold ball inside inverted funnel.
-Blow
+Hold funnel upside down.
+Hold ball inside

-hard through tube to keep the ball in the funnel.
+ball in the funnel.
 Takes practice!
 This is NOT due to the bernoulli effect, but the Coanda effect.
 See the UMd website for details. |

-| 22a |
+22a Air Flow-03 |

 bernoulli |